Instagram Combined Shape quotation Created with Sketch. 69

 Bookings in Outlook

 Need students to sign up for office hours, advising, coaching, or project meetings?
 With Outlook, you can offer appointment slots that are easy to book.
 Simply share your personal Bookings page, and students or colleagues can schedule in-person or virtual meetings.
 You control your availability, and once a meeting is booked, it’s automatically added to both calendars!
-Watch Create A Personal Bookings Page – 09:21 for a complete overview of this great Microsoft app.
+Watch Create A Personal Bookings Page – 09:21 for a full overview.

 Scheduling Poll